B1alu/certified-kubernetes-administrator-course/docs/09-Networking/08-Cluster-Networking.md

 In this section, we will take a look at **Pre-requisite of the Cluster Networking**

+- Highly-coupled container-to-container communications: this is solved by Pods and localhost communications.
+- Pod-to-Pod communications: this is the primary focus of this document.
+- Pod-to-Service communications: this is covered by Services.
+- External-to-Service communications: this is also covered by Services.

 - Set the unique hostname.
 - Get the IP addr of the system (master and worker node).
 - Check the Ports.